About Us Solutions Business Type Contacts Support

 Commercial cards usually exèerience higher interchange rates than those issued to individuals.

-In the past, the process of interchange fee calculation was not very transparent.
-What’s more, large companies with high transaction volumes had the option to negotiate lower fees, while smaller businesses still had to pay the full amount.
+Over the past years, the process of interchange fee calculation has not always been transparent or fair.
+What’s more, large businesses with high transaction volumes had the option to negotiate lower fees, while smaller businesses still had to pay the full amount.

-The markets that were dominated by big international card schemes were the most vulnerable, as merchants couldn’t deny their clients the use of the most widely accepted payment methods.
+The markets that were dominated by big international credit card schemes were the most vulnerable, as businesses couldn’t deny their clients the use of the most widely accepted payment methods for purchasing products.

-However, with time the interchange rates became more standardized, there were stricter rules introduced, fee caps set, and the overall transparency of these charges increased.
+However, in recent years, much has changed, and the rates have become more standardized.
+There were stricter rules introduced, fee caps set, and the overall transparency of these charges increased.
 This is related to the release of such regulations as:

 • The European Interchange Fee Regulation (EEA) - This interchange fee regulation came into force in 2015 and led to increased control over the rates.
 This made EEA’s fee cap one of the lowest in the world.